It can be a real headache when you apply for a Tier 2 dependent visa. It’s like trying to put together a 1000-piece puzzle with no picture on the box!

 - The cost involved

 We’ll also provide tips and tricks to make the process as smooth as possible.
 In the end, this will help you avoid common mistakes that can cause delays or even lead to rejection.
-So, let’s get started!
+So, let’s get start!

 Tip 1: Gather Required Documents